What Senate Republicans are saying after Trump refused to commit to an orderly transfer of power

 Late Thursday, on a voice vote, the Senate unanimously passed a resolution by Sen. Joe Manchin III (D-W.Va.) reaffirming the commitment of the Senate to a peaceful transition of power.

 Here is the reaction from Senate Republicans.
-Thirty responded via tweet or when questioned by reporters or both.
-Twenty-three have not responded to emails or calls from The Washington Post:
+Thirty-one responded via tweet or when questioned by reporters or both.
+Twenty-two have not responded to emails or calls from The Washington Post:

 *Lamar Alexander (Tenn.)